nationalarchives/da-ayr-webapp/README.md

 ### Running the CI stack:

-The SSL certificate generation and setup has been updated to simplify networking and certificate generation:

-- **Automated SSL Certificate Generation**: All SSL certificates (PostgreSQL, OpenSearch, MinIO) can now be generated automatically using dedicated setup scripts
-- **CI Environment Support**: Added `docker-compose.ci.yml` which allows us to run the E2E suite as part of CI

-The CI compose file includes:
-- **Single-node OpenSearch**: This should reduce the amount of memory needed and security has been disabled due to GitHub allowed permissions
-- **Automated Data Restoration**: Automatically restores OpenSearch indices from snapshots
-- **Integrated Webapp Container**: Builds and runs the webapp alongside dependencies
-- **Simplified Authentication**: Uses HTTP-only connections

 It will take a minute or two to spin up the stack, in particular opensearch and keycloak take a little while.
 You can check their progress in each container's logs.
 The CI file will also create a test user and import indexed test data.

 Once the stack is running: